Lawmaker seeks help from Missouri Attorney General on open records requests

 Rep. Sarah Unsicker complains about Sunshine Law delays by Department of Social Services

-State Rep. Sarah Unsicker, D-Shrewsbury, speaks Tuesday, June 29, 2021, during a House Budget Committee hearing on reimbursement allowance taxes (photo by Tim Bommel/Missouri House Communications).
+State Rep. Sarah Unsicker, D-Shrewsbury, speaks on June 29, 2021, during a House Budget Committee hearing on reimbursement allowance taxes (Tim Bommel/Missouri House Communications).

 A Missouri state lawmaker frustrated by delays receiving records from the Department of Social Services filed a complaint Monday with Attorney General Eric Schmitt.

 In a Monday letter to the attorney general’s office, Rep. Sarah Unsicker, D-Shrewsbury, detailed a series of Sunshine Law requests she sent to the Department of Social Services, with the oldest requests dating as far back as October.